featuredotapp/cli/docs/docs/cli/get-started.md

   --alias myaccount@gmail.com
 ```

 The `alias` specifies the email address the incoming email will be sent on to.
 You must verify that you control the email address.
-If you have not previously verified the email address, the `mailscript cli` will guide you through verification when you attempt to add the alias action.
+If you have not previously verified the email address, the `mailscript cli` will guide you through verification when you add the alias action.

 ###### Send